-Our website has details of the requirements, found in this document, Policies and guidance for the assessment of applications to be an accredited body.
+The requirements can be found on our website, in this document, Policies and guidance for the assessment of applications to be an accredited body.
 Currently, there are two accredited bodies: the New Zealand Institute of Chartered Accountants (NZICA)2 and CPA Australia.

 Regulatory functions How they work How we monitor them Licensing domestic auditors and registering domestic audit firms.
-We have issued the prescribed minimum standards auditors that audit firms have to meet.
-Accredited bodies have to notify us about license and registration approvals and failures.
+We issue the prescribed minimum standards that audit firms have to meet.
+Accredited bodies have to notify us about licensing and registration approvals and failures.
 We review a sample of licences and registrations assessed by accredited bodies to confirm whether the applicants have met the minimum standards.
 We also provide recommendations to improve accredited bodies' systems and policies, if and when required.
 Monitoring licensed auditors and registered audit firms.
 We review the policies and procedures accredited bodies have in place for monitoring licensed auditors and registered audit firms.
 We can request information about their monitoring at any time.
 We review the effectiveness of accredited bodies' monitoring procedures.
 We also provide recommendations to improve accredited bodies' systems and policies, if and when required.
 Promoting and monitoring competence.
 Licensed auditors must comply with the minimum standards we set for professional development and ongoing competence.
 We review the availability of training provided by accredited bodies.

-2 NZICA amalgamated on 1 January 2015 to form the Chartered Accountants Australia and New Zealand, however NZICA continues to be the accredited body)
+2 NZICA amalgamated on 1 January 2015 to form the Chartered Accountants Australia and New Zealand, however NZICA continues to be the accredited body